knpuniversity/blog/what-the-rest.rst

 For HAL, since we only have one hypermedia type, we rely entirely on the link ``rel``.
 This could all totally be wrong, but if it is, then how should the client be answering our :ref:`4 questions<blog-what-the-rest-4-missing>`_ for each link?
+If we have docs, how do they know which doc to look at for each link?

 Value in OPTIONS?
 -----------------

 What if we made an ``OPTIONS`` request to ``/users``?
 This actually seems very unhelpful, as the ``OPTIONS`` is for a single URI, which could actually have multiple links to it.
-The ``OPTIONS`` response may saw we can POST, but how would a client know what to POST?
+The ``OPTIONS`` response may say we can POST, but how would a client know what to POST?
 In our :ref:`example<blog-what-the-rest-original-links>`, there will be 2 POST actions (one for creating a new user resource and another for "re-inviting" users), each which has its own documentation on how the